[Influencer Blueprint]: Turn Your Followers into Money With Involve

 - Get product sponsorship

 Unless you already have a lot of followers, selling your own product will be difficult.
-So this article will focus on #2 & 3.
+So this article will focus on #2, which is to sell other people’s products or services.

 But before you can earn anything online, you need to build your followers, a loyal online audience that loves your content and personality.
 Below are the sure win steps for you to gain massive followers in a matter of months: